 Poll: Should I have ordered Chapters 1-6 of Gunshot 1-3-5-2-4-6?
 Vote Now!

-EDIT 19 JULY 2011: Following a recent bereavement I have started posting again, but my situation remains changable.
-I am writing as and when I can - it's one of the things that keeps me sane at this awful time - but I apologise in advance if I fail to reply promptly to reviews or if there are any long gaps between chapters.
+EDIT 29 DECEMBER 2015: I am currently dealing with long term family illness.
+I will continue writing and posting as and when I can - it's one of the things that keeps me sane at this awful time - but I apologise in advance if I fail to reply promptly to reviews or if there are any long gaps between chapters.

 After leading a respectable existence for - no, I won't say how many years - my enthusiasm for "Ashes to Ashes" and, through it, "Life on Mars", led me to discover the world of fan fiction, and life has not been the same since.
 I have to fit my fanficcing in and around the paid day job (as a civil servant), my overpowering passion for opera and classical music (which leads to me going out on an awful lot of evenings), and the unpaid part time job (as an opera and music critic - well, not entirely unpaid, I get quite a lot of free tickets but, alas, no money).